 “As a parent, it’s important to understand all the facts, so that children are aware of the risks associated with drinking alcohol from a young age.
 There is little consensus among parents on the age at which to have this talk and what information it should contain.
 But it needs to happen and like all conversations of this nature, it shouldn’t be a once-off.
 Don’t wait for an incident to happen; talk to your children early on and as often as possible.”

 Drinkaware is responding to an identified need for support, facts and advice to encourage parents to start a conversation about alcohol with their children.
-The campaign also features a comprehensive parents’ hub at www.drinkaware.ie/parents, with a range age-appropriate information and resources to help initiate and guide the conversation.
+The campaign also features a comprehensive parents’ hub at drinkaware.ie/parents, with a range evidence-led and age-appropriate information and a range of interactive tools and resources to help initiate and guide the conversation.